ansible-community/community-website/posts/archive/the-zen-of-ansible.md

 ---
 author: Timothy Appnel
 date: 2023-01-26 00:00 UTC
-description: \"The Ansible way\" is to provide an automation tool that is simple, powerful and agentless.
-Ansible enables users with no special coding skills to do powerful things across multiple IT domains"
+description: The Ansible way is to provide an automation tool that is simple, powerful and agentless.
+Ansible enables users with no special coding skills to do powerful things across multiple IT domains.
 lang: en-us
 title: The Zen of Ansible
 ---